Baby Monitors: Which One is Right for You and Your Baby?

 Final Word: Depending on your personal needs, this is a great option for an audio analog monitor.

 I’ve never used a video monitor because I didn’t quite understand the purpose.
 As long as I could hear my baby, wasn’t that sufficient?
 But after trying out this monitor, I became a bit addicted to seeing my son.
 You are going to pay more for a visual monitor.
-This currently sells for about $94 on Amazon.
+The Infant Optics Digital Video Baby Monitor with Night Vision currently sells for about $94 on Amazon.

 This monitor was very easy to set up.
 At first, I didn’t get a picture but I followed their trouble shooting tips and I had it working very quickly.
 The digital wireless transmission covers distances up to 800 feet in open areas (outside) and 150 feet in enclosed areas (inside).
 Our baby’s room is a good distance from our kitchen and I had no problem with transmission.